Online resources for the study of media and politics -- with a particular emphasis on writing student papers and essays.

 But if you're pushed for time ... and sadly who isn't ... here are direct links to academic research for you below.

 Here is a gateway to get free and immediate access to thousands of academic journal articles: http://www.doaj.org/ -- This is an amazing resource!

 Are they making you study RESEARCH METHODS?
 Oh, the humanity ... or should we say, oh the social science!
-Here is a link to many helpful resources for qualitative methods:
+Here is a free handbook with instructions for qualitative methods:

 As a motivating note, learning research methods is one of the best things you can do in higher education, both in terms of work on your degree and getting work after your degree.

 The Social Science Research Network has tons of papers you can download for free -- use the search box to find relevant work.
 Note: you don't need to join to download material.